This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Turning too early slows the time needed to complete a batch of compost.
 Turning too late will also extend the time required to finish the batch as microbes perish and compaction happens.

-Your best bet is to turn the pile as soon as the core temperature reaches 165°F (74°C).
+Your best bet is to turn the pile when the core temperature reaches 165°F (74°C).

 4. Keep the composting batch moist

 Keep the whole batch moist but not wet.
-A more than 60% moisture level is in the danger zone for creating anaerobic conditions, and less than 40% will affect the microbial activity.
+A more than 60% moisture level is in the danger zone for creating anaerobic conditions; less than 40% will affect microbial activity.
 Follow the guide above.

 How Long Does it Take to Make a Compost?

-Follow the steps above, and you can have a batch in six to eight weeks.
-If a single element is out of whack, and a couple of weeks, and if more than two of the factors are not malaligned, it could take up to six months.
+Following the steps above, you can have a batch in six to eight weeks.
+If a single element is out of whack, and a couple of weeks, and if more than two factors are not malaligned, it could take up to six months.

 In Closing